- Granite Construction was awarded the contract for this project.

 In 2009, this vital port processed $377 million in Washington exports and $40 million in British Columbia exports.
 Although restrictions for northbound trucks have been in place since 2010, demand for freight access remains high.

 The Lynden-Aldergrove crossing is one of four border crossings that are known collectively as the Cascade Gateway (five-minute YouTube video about Cascade Gateway).
 These crossings connect major metropolitan areas on both sides of the border.
 The Cascade Gateway contains the third busiest passenger-vehicle crossing on the U.S.-Canada border, the fourth busiest commercial crossing, and carries more than $40 million (USD) every day in trade.
 Each of the four Washington-British Columbia crossings plays a vital role in supporting international trade with Canada, and are important for creating U.S. jobs.

 Once completed, the combined WSDOT and Canada Border Services Agency (CBSA) projects will remove a key bottleneck by separating trucks, passenger cars and trusted travelers into separate lanes, reducing border wait times, and increasing throughput of both passenger and freight traffic.
 These improvements will facilitate international trade, including U.S. exports and Canadian retail activity in Washington state.

 - Border mobility: The project will improve northbound SR 539 to accommodate CBSA’s new inspection facilities, help reduce border wait times and facilitate international trade.

-- Safety: The project will transform this section of highway from a narrow roadway to a wider, safer three-lane highway (two lanes northbound and one lane southbound) with wider shoulders.
+- Safety: The project will transform this section of highway from a narrow roadway to a wider, safer three-lane highway with wider shoulders.